The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 A simple red dot will do if you’d rather go that route.

-Mounting accessories on the RDB is going to be a little limited, and that’s mostly because you only have the 12 and 6 o’clock positions to mount accessories.
+Mounting accessories on the RDB will be a little limited, and that’s mostly because you only have the 12 and 6 o’clock positions to mount accessories.

 There is a 6 o’clock 1913 Picatinny Rail that goes from the trigger guard to the end of the front hand guard and you have the top 1913 Picatinny Rail.